 Since there are no exact figures associated with pain and suffering, non-economic damages are much more difficult to calculate than economic ones.

 Victims often need to provide medical evidence and personal statements to illustrate just how much the injury impacted their lives.
 These claims are further complicated by the limitations Texas law places on the amount of non-economic damages victims may receive, as well as time limits on how long victims have to file a lawsuit.

-The personal injury lawyers at Samples Ames PLLC represent people and families throughout Texas to obtain fair compensation for their pain and suffering—and we don't charge anything unless we win your case.
+The slip and fall attorneys at Samples Ames PLLC represent people and families throughout Texas to obtain fair compensation for their pain and suffering—and we don't charge anything unless we win your case.